I received this e-mail today, March 24, 2017.

 Grainger played with sparkling zest and always appeared to be having a good time playing for audiences, in contrast to the austere and distant demeanor of mainstream concert pianists.
 He strode onto the stage with enthusiasm.
 Sometimes he sat at the piano and improvised a bit before the opening number, which was unheard of at the time.
 One night at Carnegie Hall, he actually talked to the audience before playing, walking back and forth as he spoke.
 These quirky mannerisms set established concert practice on its ear!

 Despite these myriad personal oddities, Grainger's professional life was strictly on the up and up.
 He was generous to a fault, supporting many worthy causes, and he often promoted or rescued the underdog.
 A noteworthy example was his taking in the disgraced avant-garde composer Henry Cowell (sent to prison for homosexual activity), providing employment and encouragement to assist in getting Cowell back on his feet (see October 4 post on Cowell).
 Grainger championed the music of Norwegian composer Edvard Grieg, who was completely captivated by Grainger.
-Grieg dedicated his famous piano concerto (A minor) to Grainger; the two went on to have an affair.
+Grieg dedicated his famous piano concerto (A minor) to Grainger; many sources claim that the two went on to have an affair.

 Thanks to the Duo-Art recordings Grainger made during his lifetime, we can hear him play many of his own compositions.
 Here we have Grainger performing his most famous ditty, "Country Gardens."